because-i-m-batman/LinkedIn-Scraper/README.md

 Download the Chrome Driver from this link: https://chromedriver.chromium.org/downloads

-Download the driver that matches your current chrome browser version
+Note: Download the driver that matches your current chrome browser version